Steedalion/Blog/docs/Teaching/Teaching and supervision.md

 As we strive to develop well-rounded, resilient, and impactful graduates, we adhere to the graduate attributes (GA's) outlined by Stellenbosch University [^SU-GAs] and the Engineering Council of South Africa [^ECSA-GAs].
 These GA's incorporate high level characteristics previously considered as hard and soft skills.
 These GA's provide a valuable vision for what the next generation of graduation should look like.
 What is important to remeber is that assessement of GA's does not scale well with class sizes.

-[^SU-GAs]: SU, ‘Graduate Attributes of Stellenbosch University’.
+[^SU-GAs]: Stellenbosch University, ‘Graduate Attributes of Stellenbosch University’.
 Accessed: Dec.
 03, 2024.
 [Online].
 Available: https://www.sun.ac.za/english/learning-teaching/student-affairs/about/graduate-attributes
-[^ECSA-GAs]: ‘Qualification Standard for Bachelor of Engineering Technology: NQF Level 7’, E-02-PT, 2016.
+[^ECSA-GAs]: Engineering Council of South Africa, ‘Qualification Standard for Bachelor of Engineering Technology: NQF Level 7’, E-02-PT, 2016.
 [Online\].
 Available: https://www.ecsa.co.za/education/EducationDocs/E-02-PT.pdf

 ![Teaching-context](Teaching-context.svg)